Machine Learning for Electrode Materials: Property Prediction via Composition: Dataset and Methods

-Figure \ref{over_capalabel} shows a 2D-map of the t-SNE embeddings of MODNet and CrabNet features.
-The points have been colored according to their gravimetric and volumetric capacity using equidistance segmentation of the target variables to define the boundaries for each of the legends.
-When MODNet features are used (panels (a) and (b)), the high gravimetric capacity and high volumetric capacity materials are concentrated in the left-most cluster, distinct from other materials.
+Figure \ref{over_capalabel} shows a 2D-map of the t-SNE embeddings of matminer (MODNet input features) and mat2vec (CrabNet input features) feature vectors.
+The points have been colored according to their gravimetric and volumetric capacity by equal-frequency binning the target label into five intervals (quintiles).
+When matminer features are used (panels (a) and (b)), the high gravimetric capacity and high volumetric capacity materials are concentrated in the left-most cluster, distinct from other materials.
 This highlights the expected relationship between the derived numerical features, a material's chemical composition, and its potential as a cathode material.
-Subsequent analyses will be carried out using the t-SNE embeddings based on MODNet features.
+Subsequent analyses will be carried out using the t-SNE embeddings based on matminer features.

 To identify groups of chemically similar materials, cluster analysis is performed, based on the embedded points in Figure \ref{over_feature}(a).
 Cluster labels are automatically assigned to each datapoint using the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm\cite{khan2014dbscan}, a technique that groups points that are closely packed in the feature space while effectively identifying and excluding outliers from the cluster.
-As illustrated in Figure \ref{tsne_dbscan}, this approach successfully delineates distinct clusters, revealing regions of high local density that correspond to materials with similar chemical and electrochemical characteristics.
+By using matminer features, which is to say chemically derived physical properties, we would hope that the embeddings generated with these features would correctly partition the space into chemically distinct regions, which we aim to capture using automated clustering techniques.
+As illustrated in Figure \ref{tsne_dbscan}, this approach successfully identifies distinct clusters, revealing regions of high local density that correspond to materials with similar chemical and electrochemical characteristics.